Ferry to Scotland

 The cheapest ferry to Scotland depends on the route, season, ferry company and whether you are travelling with a vehicle or not.
 Prices are generally cheaper for foot passengers.
 We recommend booking your ferry tickets to Scotland in advance to get them at the cheapest price.

-Can I take an overnight ferry to Scotland?
+Can I travel as a foot passenger on the ferry to Scotland?

 Can I take a car on the ferry to Scotland?

-You can take your car on most ferry routes to Scotland.
+Yes, you can take your car on ferries to Scotland.
 Simply follow the signs at the port and staff will be on hand to guide you into the correct lane.
+Scotland car operators include P&O Irish Sea, Stena Line, Northlink Ferries, Caledonian MacBrayne & Pentland Ferries.

-Can I take my pet on ferries to Scotland?
+Can I take my bike on the ferry to Scotland?

-Yes, you can take your pet on the ferry to Scotland.
+Can I take my pet on the ferry to Scotland?

 How to book ferry tickets to Scotland